HOAs and Electrical Vehicle Charging Stations In Denver

-HOA residents with shared parking lots or garages are now looking to their HOA for options on how to install charging stations.
+HOA residents with shared parking lots or garages are now looking to their HOA management company for options on how to install electrical vehicle charging stations in their HOAs in Denver.
 The good news is that the HOA has many options for addressing this need.
 The easiest solution is likely an HOA funded, Level 2 EV charger for a shared parking space and the creation of an HOA electric charging policy.
 The Association would need to establish rules of use, considering a “first-come” basis, or a placing a limit on how long owners can charge.
 Another option is for the Association to create an “EV-ready” electrical capacity upgrade, which would allow owners to install future charging stations for their exclusive use, at their own expense.

-Given the newness of Electric Vehicles, the HOA property management industry in Denver is learning on the fly.
+Given the newness of electric vehicle charging stations in HOAs in Denver, the property management industry in Colorado is learning on the fly.
 We know there is a substantial need for “at-home charging”, and we expect Community Associations will learn to navigate these scenarios as they come.
 Electric Vehicles are here to stay.
 While they only make up 3-5% of the cars on the road now, it is projected that they will soon make up at least 15% by 2030.
 If your HOA needs assistance with evaluating the property for EV stations, free to reach out to our Chief Sustainability Officer, Chris Marion for more information on how to improve the home values at your HOA.